Healthy Homes Assessment Longlands

 Insulation Longlands

-Insulation requirements to be in compliance with the R-values of your area.
+Insulation needs to meet the R-values of your area.

-The "R" refers to thermal resistance and it is a measurement of how well the insulation resists heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" refers to thermal resistance, and is a measure of how well the insulation resists heat flow.
+The greater the R-value, the higher the standard of insulation.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3

-See the full details of this Healthy Homes insulation quality.
+Find out all the details about this Healthy Homes insulation standard.

 Longlands Moisture Ingress & Drainage

-Check out the complete details of the Healthy Homes moisture ingress and drainage quality.
+Find out all the details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection